Schroedinger-Hat/ImageGoNord-Web/README.md

-# ImageGoNord - RGB image to Nordtheme palette
+# ImageGoNord Website - RGB image to Nordtheme palette
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-8-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->